 Need a safe place to play before you make changes to your Enterprise Grid instance?
 Enter the sandbox, a safe development space for you to build and learn in.

-A sandbox allows you to test your app against a Slack Enterprise Grid instance, complete with multiple workspaces, without fear of making a mess in production.
+A sandbox allows you to test and develop your app against a Slack Enterprise Grid instance, complete with multiple workspaces, without fear of making a mess in production.

 After you submit the sandbox request form, you will be provisioned two separate Enterprise Grid sandboxes.
 You'll receive a separate email for each, sent to your Enterprise Organization's primary owner as specified on the signup form.

-If you have questions as you start to use your sandbox, please let us know at email@example.com, and the Developer Support team will get back to you as quickly as possible.
+If you have questions as you start to use your sandbox, please let us know at firstname.lastname@example.org, and the Slack Support team will get back to you as quickly as possible.

 Once you have received your sandbox, you can use these instructions to get it configured and ready to use.